The modern and fun way to program.

 that returns an iterator.

-In Smudge, iterators are objects with the method next()
+In Smudge, iterators are objects with the method next() that returns another

 object container (typically a tuple) holding: